 Choosing a weekly, biweekly, or monthly payout schedule streamlines financial reconciliation, and may mean more funds are available to cover selling costs, like refunds and shipping labels.

 What’s the experience like for buyers?

 Buyers can use a variety of eBay payment methods such as credit, debit, and gift cards, Apple Pay, Google Pay, PayPal, and PayPal Credit.
 Buyers can also save and store their card information for future use.

-Can buyers from outside of the United States purchase from me?
+Can buyers from outside the United States purchase from me?

 Most non-US buyers can shop and pay on eBay.com.
-In most cases, the non-US buyer can pay using their locally supported forms of payment.
+In most cases, the non-US buyer can pay using their local supported forms of payment.